convox/docs/docs/networking/load-balancing.md

 ## High Level Overview

-For background on load balancing concepts, see the [Convox blog post on AWS ELB](https://convox.com/blog/AWS_ELB).

 When creating a Rack in your cloud infrastructure, Convox will automatically create a Load Balancer to route traffic to the apps that you will deploy there.
 In AWS, an ALB will be created for this purpose, along with a separate ALB dedicated to handling traffic to the Rack API.

 If you have any [internal services](/networking/internal-services) running - and have enabled it - an extra Load Balancer will be created exclusively for the internal traffic.